How do You Know if You Have Hypothyroidism? Discover 10 Symptoms of Hypothyroidism

 10-Sensitivity to cold

-Patients with hypothyroidism have circulation problems that can increase their sensitivity to cold.
+Finally, patients with hypothyroidism have circulation problems that can increase their sensitivity to cold.
 Their extremities may feel cold and stiff.
 If this isn’t a common trait in an individual, they should take it as a warning sign.

 Do you recognize any of the symptoms mentioned here?
-If you think you might be suffering from this disorder, talk to your doctor and request the relevant tests.
+If you think you might be suffering from this disorder, talk to your doctor and follow their recommendations.